 They say the only way to get through it, is to plan something else to look forward to.
 I’m an advocate of personal travel planning.
-I love the research and happily invest the time to find something that’s right for Cooper and I.
+I love the research.
+I’m happiest when I invest the time to find something that’s right for Cooper and I.

 We are currently planning for four days in Lisbon at Christmastime.
-The gorgeous Portuguese city has been on our bucket-list for a while, and we’re making it happen this year, opting for a city-break rather than an island escape which we’ve enjoyed for the past two years, see Christmas in Mallorca and Ibiza.
+The gorgeous Portuguese city has been on our bucket-list for a while.
+So, we’re making it happen this year.
+We’ve decided on a city-break rather than an island escape.
+Which we’ve enjoyed for the past two years, see Christmas in Mallorca and Ibiza.

-It seems a shame to not live in the moment though, and I wanted to share a couple of resources that have come my way courtesy Lonely Planet, one being a gorgeous book that encourages us to create adventures in our own backyards!
+It seems a shame to not live in the moment and I wanted to share a couple of inspiring resources.
+Courtesy of Lonely Planet, one being a gorgeous book that encourages us to create adventures in our own backyards!

 Personal travel planning ahead for the ultimate adventure